sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

         ; contact information for this authority.
         ? contact : tstr,

-        ; certificates tying this authority's long-term identity ; key(s) to the signing keys it's using to vote. certs : [ + VoterCert ] ,

         ; legacy certificate in format given by dir-spec.txt.
         ? legacy-cert : tstr,